The Aramis Subsector

 |Number of Systems:||26|

 |GDP:||4444 Quadrillion Credits|

 |TAS Zone Rating:||Green|

 This activity is mainly concentrated on the Rimward end of the subsector.
-The fleet is based out of Paya, Natoko and L’Oeul d’Dieu, clearly demonstrating the Navy’s lack of interest in the relatively unimportant worlds further Coreward.
+The fleet is based out of Paya, Natoko and L’oeul d’Dieu, clearly demonstrating the political pressures placed on the Navy.
 Navy ships do sweep the more Coreward systems, but not anything like as frequently as the Rimward ones.

 The Aramis system, which acts as the capital for the subsector which shares its name, is the most densely populated system in system and provides the seat of industrial, financial, and political power in the region, which is supported by large quantities of imported ore and mineral from the innumerable mining operations in outlying systems.

 The political power of Aramis has waned in recent years as the largest trade and commerce markets have seen fit to shift their focus to Regina, commonly seen as a lucrative new development.
 Critics of the Imperial system of government like to point out that the Marquis of Aramis is a member of the Tukera family, and Tukera is one of the main Imperial Megacorporations.
 They suggest that it is not coincidence that Aramis itself has a naval base and is flanked by two others.
 Imperial Navy officials (and the office of the Marquis of Aramis) dismiss this as a typical example of paranoid anti–Establishment ranting.